BergelsonLab/FineDi/instructions.md

   `git pull`

   - If there is a merging issue... should not happen...but go bug Gladys if it does:)

+## Check volume

+- Listen to one of the clips in _media->cutdir->full_ and adjust the volume.
+Please do not change the volume during the task.

 ## Running the app